Secret Service Arrests Man At Disney’s Art Of Animation Resort On Suspicion Of Credit Card Fraud

 Not everyone who goes to Walt Disney World is going with the best of intentions, and such is the case with a guest who was arrested for credit card fraud.
-Walt Disney World security happened to become suspicious of a guest who was making an extreme amount of purchases and realized something wasn’t necessarily right.
-This ended with them calling in the Secret Service and that resulted in the guest being arrested at Disney’s Art of Animation Resort on suspicion of credit card fraud.
+Walt Disney World security became suspicious of a guest who was making an extreme amount of purchases and realized something wasn’t necessarily right.
+This ended with them calling in the Secret Service, resulting in the guest being arrested at Disney’s Art of Animation Resort on suspicion of credit card fraud.

 The security team at Walt Disney World works diligently to keep guests protected and safe while at the parks and resorts.
 They will do what they can as long as it is within their power, but once something gets to be on a larger scale, they’re going to call in the big guns.